Divya-Arora-25/hospitality-analysis/README.md

 Hotels are bustling hubs of activity, but understanding guest behavior and optimizing resource allocation can be challenging.
 My mission is to leverage data-driven insights to enhance decision-making, improve occupancy rates, and elevate guest experience

  Approach:
-Data Extraction and Preprocessing
+Data Extraction and Preprocessing,
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
 Statistical Analysis
-Result:
+ `  Result:
         This will help the  organization in taking useful decisions